jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2023-11-24-profiling-development.markdown

 ## Conclusion

-Developing profilers is hard.
-The differences between methods on (1) database, (2) taxonomy, and (3) outputs make development and benchmarking difficult.
-I have a newfound respect for the people behind large standardized benchmarks, especially the folks behind CAMI for tackling these challenges.
+Building, using, and understanding taxonomic profilers is surprisingly difficult.
+The differences between methods on (1) database, (2) taxonomy, and (3) outputs makes interpreting benchmarks impossible.
+Since developing a profiler, I have a newfound respect for the people behind large standardized benchmarks, especially the folks behind CAMI for tackling these challenges.

-I think correctly handling all of the pitfalls in benchmarking and development is too challenging for someone who wants to create better algorithms.

-My ideal future as a tool developer?
+My ideal future as a tool developer / user?

 1. Let’s have a collection of standardized and versioned databases, each with (1) a set of genomes and (2) an associated taxonomy file that is easy to parse.
 2. We can extend each database by simply dropping in a fasta file and adding a new line in the taxonomy file.